 When I was younger, my mother said she thought I was never happy unless I was sad, and although at the time I denied it, I knew deep in my heart she was right.
 For me, when I was going through difficult times, I sought refuge in art.
 I was happy because I was creating—writing poetry, music, and doing design.

 As creatives, I think we channel that part of ourselves more than most, and if we’re good at it, we turn that negative energy into something beautiful: art.

 Jeff Goins says something I think we all resonate with:

-Obviously you can apply this fear to any type of creative—I know that I struggle with this as a designer.
-Sometimes I feel that my efforts just aren’t worth it.
+You can apply this fear to any creative—I know that I struggle with this as a designer.
+Sometimes I feel that my efforts aren’t worth it.

 But here’s the one thing I know about self-doubt: some of my greatest work as an artist has been created during seasons of it.
-It is during those times that I am able to dive deep into my heart and emotions and produce nuggets of gold.
+It is during those times that I can dive deep into my heart and emotions and produce nuggets of gold.

 Susan Biali, M.D. and author of Prescriptions for Life, thinks creative people have characteristics that make them more vulnerable—and I can’t say that I disagree with her.

 “According to Andreasen, our openness to new experiences, tolerance for ambiguity, and the way we approach life enables us to perceive things in a fresh and novel way.
 Less creative types “quickly respond to situations based on what they have been told by people in authority,” while creatives live in a more fluid and nebulous (read: incredibly stressful) world.”

 Once again, I can’t say that I disagree with her.
 Creativity is all about contemplation, so it only makes sense all of that thinking leads to manic episodes of feeling hopeless, alone, or like a failure—e.g., self-doubt.